tinoselic/embodied-interaction/README.md

-# Physical Computing Course Documentation
+# Embodied Interaction Course Documentation

-Documentation website for the Physical Computing course (autumn 2022) of the New Media major at Aalto University.
+Documentation website for the Embodied Interaction course (spring 2023) of the New Media major at Aalto University.

 ## Setup